-Suppliers and Networks who want to become Users can use the DCC platform to conduct User Entry Process Tests and SMKI and Repository Entry Process Tests.
+Smart Energy Code (SEC) Parties who want to become Users can use the DCC platform to conduct SMKI and Repository Entry Process Tests and User Entry Process Tests.

-Device manufacturers, test houses and energy suppliers can use our services to test device interoperability against the DCC.
+A device manufacturer, test house or energy supplier can use our services to test device interoperability against the DCC.

-Our Authorised Users can use a Remote Testing Service (subject to entry criteria), or the CSP Test Labs to test their back office systems against the network.
+Our Authorised Users can use (subject to entry criteria), a Remote Testing Service or the DCC Test Labs to test their back office systems against the network.

 The types of testing we support